cherti/sata-power-consumption/README.md

 # Measuring the effect of SATA power link management onto your battery life

+Results gathered with this code can be seen [here](https://insanity.industries/post/sata-power-consumption/).

 ## Introduction

 This is a project to evaluate the impact of SATA power link management onto the battery life of your laptop.